imbroisi/medium-react-webp/README.md

 - Npm 6

 ## React component
 The React component is called ImageWebp.
 It will be included in your project replacing the normal img tag.
-It includes the option to load the image in wpeg format when the browser is compatible.
+It includes the option to load the image in WebP format when the browser is compatible.

-When rendering the component, React checks if the browser supports wpeg then rendering with srcWebp.
+When rendering the component, React checks if the browser supports WebP then rendering with srcWebp.
 Otherwise, render with src.

-## Generating webp images
+## Generating WebP images

-There are basically two ways to generate webp images:
+There are basically two ways to generate WebP images:

-1) **Exporting your original image directly in webp format.**<br />
+1) **Exporting your original image directly in WebP format.**<br />
-Professional image editors, such as Photoshop, already have the option of exporting your image in webp format.
+Professional image editors, such as Photoshop, already have the option of exporting your image in WebP format.

 2) **Converting your original image.**<br />
-Google provides a free a program that converts jpeg and png to webp.
+Google provides a free a program that converts jpeg and png to WebP.
 And do not worry about this program usage, in the example-project you have a script that do all the job for you, automatically generating all your images from the existing png/jpeg in your project.

 In both export and conversion methods, there are some parameters that let you optimize the image to be generated, helping to maintain a good relationship between quality and size.